elitak/nixos-infect/README.md

 |------------|-----------------|-----------|----------|
 |Ubuntu      | 22.04           |**success**|2022-09-26|

+### AWS Lightsail
+Make sure to set `PROVIDER="lightsail"`.

+Setting a root ssh key manually is not necessary, the key provided as part of the instance launch process will be used.

+If you run into issues, debug using the most similar ec2 instance that is on the Nitro platform.
+Nitro platform instances have a serial console that allow you to troubleshoot boot issues, and Lightsail instances are just EC2 with a different pricing model and UI.

 ### Windcloud
 Tested on vServer.
 The network configuration seems to be important so the same tweaks as for DigitalOcean are necessary (see above).
 #### Tested on